SumiSastri/dev-blogs/docs/github-repo-management/part2-creating-updating-merging-branches.md

 Each of these branches will be merged into the main branch and each of these branches will have their own origin head.

+To check your logs try these out
+`git log --pretty=format:"%cn - %cd %h %s %t"` - a neater version of the log files

+Check the Merkle tree `git log --pretty=format:'%h %s' --graph git log --graph --oneline --decorate --all`

+Check more details of the commit `git cat-file -p HEAD`

 ## Creating your first branch and sub-branch